If you're looking for a credit-building tool that also helps you save money, you're thinking about this the right way.

 Credit-builder loans

 Every payment you make along the way is reported to one or more credit bureaus, which builds your payment history over time.
-That payment history is meaningful since it accounts for 35% of your FICO score, making it the single most important factor in your credit profile.
+That payment history is meaningful since it accounts for 35% of your FICO score.

 This said, CBLs have a notable limitation: because they're installment loans, not revolving credit, they don't impact your credit utilization at all.
-Credit utilization is the second most important scoring factor at 30%, so a product that skips it entirely is leaving a lot of credit-building potential on the table.
+Credit utilization is the second most important scoring factor at 30%.
+See also: are credit builder loans good for building credit?

 Secured credit cards